-There is now significant evidence that diet sodas do just as much damage to our waistlines and long term health as regular sodas do.
-A 14 year study of ‘diet’ products found that artificially sweetened drinks actually led to more Type II Diabetes than sugary sodas.
-And animal studies have shown that artificial sweeteners can cause an increased appetite, slower metabolism and weight gain.
+There is now significant evidence that diet sodas do just as much damage to your waistline and long-term health as regular sodas do.
+A 14 year study of ‘diet’ products found that artificially sweetened drinks led to significantly more Type II Diabetes than sugary sodas.
+And animal studies have shown that artificial sweeteners can cause an increased appetite, slower metabolism, and weight gain.

 Just because a product is marketed as ‘diet’ does not automatically make it healthy.
 In fact, learning to interpret the doublespeak on food packaging is one of the first steps towards a healthy eating plan.
 ‘Low fat’ often means a high sugar content, and ‘low sugar’ usually indicates the presence of unhealthy sweeteners.
 Avoiding both added sugar and artificial sweeteners will improve your diet immeasurably.

 As I mentioned above, there is a strong link between artificial sweeteners and conditions like diabetes and obesity.
 In fact, research has shown that the most popular sweetener in diet sodas (Aspartame) actually raises your blood sugar just as much as regular sugar.
 However, there have also been some disturbing links between Aspartame and other diseases.